Much More Than a Job

 - Be willing and able to participate in arrests, execution of search warrants, and other dangerous assignments, all of which pose the risk of personal bodily harm.

 FBI Employment Requirements for All Positions

-- Must be able to obtain a Top Secret-SCI clearance
+- Must be able to obtain a Top Secret-SCI (Sensitive Compartmented Information) clearance.

-- Be in compliance with the FBI Drug Policy
+- Must be in compliance with the FBI Drug Policy.

-Review the full list of FBI employment requirements under Are You Suitable?
+See the full list of FBI employment requirements.

 Employment Requirements for the Special Agent Position